Do I want to start out in a gym, dance studio or my own place?

 How much do I charge for class?

 All of our rates are listed online at www.dancetrancefitness.com.
 We recommend starting on what you might consider a high pay scale and holding specials instead of making your class a cheaper buy.
 Having a high price point tells the consumer that is how much you value your program.
 You do not want to compete with the $5-$10 gym classes and to be honest, what you are offering is so much more.
-Dance Trance is not a simple fitness class or even a Zumba class, so don’t compromise your program and offer it at the same rate.
-We run our programs as a dance studio experience and charge accordingly. ($15 per class).
+Dance Trance is not a simple fitness class or even a Zumba class, so don’t devalue your program and offer it at the same rate.

-If you are in a gym however, you need to go with those rates.
-They will not pay higher rates that what they are use to paying at that facility.
+If you are in a gym however, you need to go with the rates offered at the facility.
+They will not pay higher rates that what they are use to paying in that specific location.
 Your goal there should be to increase your numbers and have the hottest class in the city!
 Being located inside a gym is all about promotion and gaining a large student base.
 At a later date you can approach management about splitting revenue or offering to rent space.

 Feel free to call us at anytime to discuss your program or start up of a program.
 We have a great global network that is expanding rapidly.
 We would love to have you join us and provide others the opportunity to experience this incredible thing we call Dance Trance!